patrosAT/yolo_handover/README.md

-# Driver for Yolo-powered human-robot handovers #
+# Driver for YOLOv3-powered human-robot handovers #

 Input for a student project.